Recently a customer asked us:

 If we had a conversion program for all of those types, here’s how many conversion programs you would need:

 (number of input types) x ( number of output types)

 That would be 15 for just the list mentioned above.
 If I added one more input type, I’d need five more conversion programs.

-By converting those inputs to an intermediate format, I cut way back on the amount of conversion code we’d have to include in RPM; plus the user interface would be far simpler.
+By converting those inputs to an intermediate format, I cut way back on the number of conversion codes we’d have to include in RPM; plus, the user interface would be far simpler.

 Inputs to text markup

 Our customers give RPM a wide variety of text formats.
-If all our plain text input was 80 column lines with 60 column pages then we’d have nothing to worry about and you wouldn’t be reading this page.
+If all our plain text input were 80 column lines with 60 column pages, we’d have nothing to worry about, and you wouldn’t be reading this page.

 As it is, the kinds of inputs we handle include:

 - Text with a variety of line endings